 USI boasts many miles of multi-use trails on its scenic 1,400-acre campus open to the University community and to the public.
-See links to the right for details.

 The trail begins at University Boulevard between the Physical Activities Center and the Recreation, Fitness, and Wellness Center, and also is accessible at trailheads to the side of the baseball field, at the Broadway Recreational Complex, and via a paved connecting path from the end of Rochelle Lane.